zunicd/Bank-Churn-Prediction/README.md

 The app is deployed to Heroku, and can be found at this [URL](https://bank-churn-predictions.herokuapp.com/)

-Our full presentation deck <a href="https://docs.google.com/presentation/d/1WagUw9FioyvucB3K1wNejKWFXm2HEMOg_vijvoHZ_Jc/edit?usp=sharing">can be found here</a>.
+Our full presentation deck [can be found here](https://docs.google.com/presentation/d/1AiL9Zo9WBySLQkjjMcIHuZp4wEC9UnLtXjSaclaICBE/edit?usp=sharing).

 # Churn Modelling - How to predict if a bank’s customer will stay or leave the bank